 Nama supports connecting to the HSM electronic signature device to verify the identity of the financier and then verify the entity that sent the bill.

 These are notifications that are sent with every event that occurs on the invoice, such as sending it to the Egyptian Tax Authority or informing the buyer of issuing the invoice, canceling it, or amending it.
 The Nama system contacts the Egyptian Tax Authority periodically to follow up on the sent invoices and verify the success of the transmission or identify the reason for rejection on the part of the Egyptian Tax Authority, and then resend it after correcting the error.
 It is worth noting that the Nama system was originally designed to support the real-time notifications system for any party, whether it is an official party, a customer, a supplier, an employee, or .etc.

-Nama supports both the two coding systems supported by the Egyptian Tax Authority which are the GS1 coding system and the GPC coding system.
-The GPC coding system is most suitable for financiers who originally rely on an accounting system, as the items sold are coded and are handled with invoices.
-Nama allows dealing with this system with ease, as the system supports many ways to define classifications, sections, and categories of items, which is what the GPC system depends on.
+Nama supports both the two coding systems supported by the Egyptian Tax Authority which are the GS1 coding system and the EGS coding system.
+The EGS coding system is most suitable for financiers who originally rely on an accounting system, as the items sold are coded and are handled with invoices.
+Nama allows dealing with this system with ease, as the system supports many ways to define classifications, sections, and categories of items, which is what the EGS system depends on.